 Up to five items can be borrowed from the library at any one time for a period of a week.

-The library has issues a number of journals which can be browsed, including The stage and Theatre record.
-There is a photocopier in the library and printing facilities are available on the ground floor at the Hatfields campus.
+The library has issues of a number of journals which can be browsed, including The stage and Theatre record.
+Printing facilities and a photocopier are available in the library.

 Students on East 15 courses based at Southend, please see our page on library services at Southend.